kankaungmalay/nhs_data_analytics/README.md

-# nhs_data_analytics
+# Random practices on NHS datasets

-Some random practices on NHS datasets(publicly available) to extract insights from data and build predictive models.
+- Admissions and GP-referrals(time series)